 I spoke to my mother-in-law earlier today with a view to borrowing your book, which I look forward to reading, not just the section on the present episode.

 I think there may be some misunderstanding.
 My mother-in-law read me the section from the book concerning the library.
-I believe this was written by Ms Rosenberg, who I don't think I know.
+I believe this was written by Ms Rosenberg, who I don't believe I know.
 Just to set the record straight on the organisations involved.
-The JIM was not an ad hoc organisation.
+JIM [the Jewish Identity Movement] was not an ad hoc organisation.
 It was very organised and the people involved were not hidden in any way.
-They were interviewed by the Jewish press and, though the communal establishment was worried that some crime was about to be committed, none ever was nor even threatened.
-Now that I have been reminded of JIM's activities, I intend to write a chapter on this phenomenon.
+They were interviewed by the Jewish press and, though the communal establishment was worried that some crime was about to be committed, none ever was nor was any even threatened.
+Now that I have been reminded of JIM's activities, I intend to also write a chapter on this phenomenon.
 Everyone involved in JIM was a university student.
-JIM was a reaction, but most of the participants thought it was a revolution.
+JIM was a reaction, although most of the participants thought it was a revolution.

 The people behind the Falk Library story were a totally different group.
-Of this group (which had a lifetime of ten days) I think I was the only "student" involved, and other than the Rabbi who was in the background of both groups, I was the only one who was also a "member" of JIM.
-The library committee was indeed ad hoc and I believe until my post this week, no-one ever knew who was on the "committee".
-Press contact was indirect, and there was no direct contact with the shule.
+Of this group (which had a life span of only ten days) I think I was the only "student", and other than the Rabbi who was in the background of both groups, I was the only one who was also a member of JIM.
+The library committee was indeed ad hoc and I believe until my post this week, no-one knew anyone who was on the committee.
+Press contact was indirect.
+And there was no direct contact with the shul.

 Greer had an involvement with JIM, but I am not aware that she did with the library.